 - MicroSD slot expandable to 128GB

 Dragon Touch i10x

 The Dragon Touch i10x has a good-looking 10.1 IPS display, so that you can view it from any angle.
 Colors are bright and text is sharply rendered.
 For movie watchers, though, note that the widescreen display means you’ll have to deal with letterboxing, the black panels above and below the movie effectively lessening the screen real estate.

 The keyboard it comes with effectively turns it into a mini laptop.
 It even feels like laptop keys—firm and clicky instead of rubbery.
-The keyboard connects to the tablet via magnets.
+The keyboard connects to the slate via magnets.

 It comes with a 1.33GHz quad core processor and 2GB of RAM, making navigating menus and internet browsing a smooth process.
 You’ll be able to multitask without noticeable slowdown, although you’ll still want to keep running simultaneous large apps to a minimum.